Exercise

 assigned vigorous cardiovascular fitness routines.

-group had a higher rate of success and smaller weight gains, says study leader
+had a higher rate of success and smaller weight gains, says study leader Dr.

-Dr. Bess Marcus.
-She says more research is needed, but she speculates that
+Bess Marcus.
+She says more research is needed, but she speculates that exercise

-exercise enabled women to relax their fears of gaining weight and eased the
+enabled women to relax their fears of gaining weight and eased the depression

-depression that often accompanies quitting smoking.
-Other benefits included a
+that often accompanies quitting smoking.
+Other benefits included a boost in

-quit smoking after consulting with a physician start exercising," she says.
-"It
+smoking after consulting with a physician start exercising," she says.
+"It can

 Weight loss: Let's make a meal